Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

 where $T(\vec{\alpha})$ is the cluster operator that induces all possible particle-hole excitations.
 For the nuclear matter emulators in this work we adopt the \CC{} method with doubles (CCD) approximation, so that the cluster operator is truncated at two-particle-two-hole excitations, i.e. $T(\vec{\alpha})=T_2(\vec{\alpha})$.
 We note that there are no one-particle-one-hole excitations in infinite nuclear matter, i.e., $T_1(\vec{\alpha}) = 0$, due to momentum conservation.
 Note that the transformation in Eq.(\ref{eq_H}) is non-unitary and the resulting similarity transformed Hamiltonian $\overline{H}(\vec{\alpha})$ is non-Hermitian.
 The direct consequence is that the \CC{} method is non-variational, but it follows a bi-variational principle~\cite{arponen1983} by parametrizing the left and right \CC{} ground states as:

 where $\Lambda(\vec{\alpha}) = \Lambda_2(\vec{\alpha})$ is a two-hole-two-particle de-excitation operator.
 We note here that the parametrization of the left state is the first-order approximation to Arponen's extended \CC{} method~\cite{arponen1987} where the left state is parametrized in a more symmetric way by writing $\langle \widetilde{\Psi}| =\langle \Phi_{0}| e^{\Lambda(\vec{\alpha})} e^{-T(\vec{\alpha})}$.
-In this work we further approximate the left state by setting $\Lambda(\vec{\alpha})\approx T^\dagger(\vec{\alpha})$.
-This is a valid first-order approximation to $\Lambda$ as long as the employed interactions are perturbative.
+In this work we determined $\Lambda(\vec{\alpha})$ amplitudes by solving the eigenvalue problem for the left ground state \cite{shavittbartlett2009}.
 The bi-orthonormality is assured by $\langle \widetilde{\Psi}|\Psi \rangle =1$ when both left and right ground-states are acquired by the same $\vec{\alpha}$.
 The reference state $| \Phi_{0} \rangle $ is chosen to be the closed-shell configuration on a discrete lattice in momentum space with periodic boundary conditions.
 The model-space for which we solve the CCD equations has $(2n_{\rm{max}}+1)^3$ momentum points and we set $n_{\rm{max}}=4$, which is sufficiently large to obtain converged results~\cite{hagen2013b}.
 To minimize finite-size effects we use 132 nucleons for \SNM{} and 66 neutrons for \PNM{}, respectively~\cite{gandolfi2009,hagen2013b}.

 In order to construct the subspace projected target Hamiltonian $H(\vec{\alpha}_{\circledcirc})$ we solve for the left and right \CC{} ground-states for a set of $N_{\rm{sub}}$ training Hamiltonians $H(\vec{\alpha}_{1}),\cdots, H(\vec{\alpha}_{N_{\rm{sub}}})$, and subsequently project $H(\vec{\alpha}_{\circledcirc})$ and the identity matrix onto this subspace giving,